lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

  .. figure:: /_static/portal_tut03_step05a.png
     :name: portal_tut03_step05a
     :width: 600
-    :alt: A screenshot of a plot showing the heliocentric Y vs. heliocentric X distance of the trans-Neptunian object as a function of time.
+    :alt: A screenshot of a plot showing the heliocentric Y vs. heliocentric X distance of the trans-Neptunian object.

-    Heliocentric Y vs. X distance of the trans-Neptunian object as a function of time.
+    Heliocentric Y vs. X distance of the trans-Neptunian object.

 5.3.
 Now plot the heliocentric Z distance as a function of heliocentric X distance.
 Click on "Plot Settings" and click on "Add New Chart."